 Chopping Your Onions and Peppers

 Onions: Remove the peelings and rinse the onions before you dice them.
-A food processor or hand-held food chopper is effective for chopping onions, but you can certainly do it the old-fashioned way with a knife.
+A food processor or hand-held food chopper is great for chopping onions, but you can certainly do it the old-fashioned way with a knife.

 Green peppers: Slice your bell peppers and remove the seeds.
 Chop them according to your preferred size.